EMT Certification Training in New Jersey Schools

 Before working as an EMT, individuals must earn certification, which requires completing a formal training program and passing a state exam.
 In New Jersey, schools offer courses that prepare students for two emergency medical technician certification levels, basic and paramedic.
 Applicants to the paramedic program must already have earned EMT-Basic certification.

 Details about two New Jersey colleges offering EMT studies are found here.
 Get information about program duration and typical courses of study.
-Learn helpful facts about each school in the table appearing at the end of this article.
+Learn helpful facts about each school in the table below.

-- At Camden County College, students can enroll in either basic or advanced EMT programs.
-The college is located approximately 45 miles south of downtown Trenton.
+- At Hudson County Community College, students can enroll in an emergency medical technician certificate program.
+The college is located approximately 64 miles northeast of downtown Trenton.

 - Union County College is based about 50 miles north of Trenton's downtown district.
 The college provides an EMT-Basic program as well as a paramedic didactic program.

-At Camden County College, students interested in emergency medical science may prepare for certification tests as emergency medical technicians at the EMT-Basic and EMT-Paramedic levels.
-Camden Community College has three locations in New Jersey and serves about 13,000 undergraduate students.
+At Hudson County Community College, students interested in emergency medical science may prepare for certification tests as emergency medical technicians in the emergency medical technician certificate program.
+Hudson Community College is located in Jersey City, New Jersey.

 Union County College